Solving bilevel programs based on lower-level Mond-Weir duality: Introduction

 The paper is organized as follows.
-In Section \ref{Preliminaries}, we review some results about the Mond-Weir duality for constrained optimization problems.
+In Section \ref{Preliminaries}, we review some constraint qualifications and some useful results about the Mond-Weir duality for constrained optimization problems.
 In Section \ref{Reformulation-MDP}, we show the equivalence between BP and MDP in both globally and locally optimal senses.
 In Section \ref{conterex}, we show by an example that the MDP reformulation may satisfy the MFCQ at its feasible point, which is similar to WDP, but different from MPCC.
 In Section \ref{Comparison of three reformulations}, we investigate the relations among the stationary points of MDP, MPCC, and WDP, respectively.
-In Section \ref{numerical}, we focus on the numerical efficiency of the new approach by comparing with MPCC and WDP.
-Our numerical examples include $150$ randomly generated linear bilevel programs and numerical experiments indicate that the MDP approach was the best in terms of both success ratios and computing times.
+In Section \ref{extension}, we extend the MDP reformulation to get a new reformulation (called eMDP).
+In particular, the weak and strong duality theorems related to eMDP and the convergence analysis for relaxation schemes are given in Appendix.
+In Section \ref{numerical}, we focus on the numerical efficiency of the new approaches by comparing with MPCC and WDP.
+Our numerical examples include $150$ randomly generated linear bilevel programs and numerical experiments indicate that MDP has quite evident advantages over MPCC and WDP, while eMDP is far superior to all other three reformulations.
 In Section \ref{conclusion}, we make some concluding remarks.